rackerlabs/support-how-to/content/rackconnect/rackconnect-regionlink-faq.md

 #### What kind of speeds are supported?

 At launch, the service supports connectivity speeds of 100 Mbps, 500 Mbps, and 1 Gbps.
-Faster speeds will be supported on a case-by-case basis.
+Faster speeds are supported on a case-by-case basis.

 #### Is redundancy built in to the solution?